mcaskill/composer-plugin-exclude-files/CONTRIBUTING.md

 Fork the project, create a feature branch, and send us a pull request.

-To ensure a consistent code base, you should make sure the code follows the [PSR-2 Coding Standards][PSR-2].
+To ensure a consistent code base, you should make sure the code follows the [PER Coding Style 2.0][PER-Coding-Style].
 You can also run [PHP-CS-Fixer] with the configuration file that can be found in the project root directory.

 If you would like to help, take a look at the [list of open issues][issues].